Economists expect a strong jobs report Friday. What if they're wrong again? - KTVZ

 How could that many jobs slip through the cracks?

 It’s all down to how disruptive the pandemic has been.
 Month to month, the nation saw extreme changes in employment and that has distorted measurements and seasonal patterns, according to ADP chief economist Nela Richardson.
-Much of what worked before Covid just doesn’t apply any more.
+Some of the standard tools that worked well before Covid aren’t powerful enough to deal with the data distortions caused by the pandemic, she added.

 That said, data has been trending in the right direction.
 Millions of jobs have been added back to the economy and, week by week, fewer people are filing for unemployment assistance.